encode/django-rest-framework/docs/api-guide/filtering.md

 [django-url-filter][django-url-filter] provides a safe way to filter data via human-friendly URLs.
 It works very similar to DRF serializers and fields in a sense that they can be nested except they are called filtersets and filters.
 That provides easy way to filter related data.
 Also this library is generic-purpose so it can be used to filter other sources of data and not only Django `QuerySet`s.

+## drf-url-filters

+[drf-url-filter][drf-url-filter] is a simple Django app to apply filters on drf `ModelViewSet`'s `Queryset` in a clean, simple and configurable way.
+It also supports validations on incoming query params and their values.
+A beautiful python package `Voluptouos` is being used for validations on the incoming query parameters.
+The best part about voluptouos is you can define your own validations as per your query params requirements.

 [cite]: https://docs.djangoproject.com/en/dev/topics/db/queries/#retrieving-specific-objects-with-filters
 [django-filter]: https://github.com/alex/django-filter
 [django-filter-docs]: https://django-filter.readthedocs.io/en/latest/index.html